federatedplatforms/FEDeRATED-BDI/docs/testing.md

 ### Data Pull - 1 & 2

-The general assumption when new data is fed into a node is that it comes from an external system that is configured to first translate data from its own model to the BDI ontology, and then it is also supposed to feed a private GraphDB repository with enriched detailed data that are supposed not to be shared with anyone unless an authority asks for it.
+The general assumption when new data is fed into a node is that it comes from an external system that is configured to first translate data from its own model to the FEDeRATED ontology, and then it is also supposed to feed a private GraphDB repository with enriched detailed data that are supposed not to be shared with anyone unless an authority asks for it.
 We are going to test this scenario but first some more set-up is needed.

 In the previous tests we (the user) acted as the system feeding data.
 Now we can suppose that when we shared the first event, we (the system) also uploaded detailed related data in the private repository of GraphDB.
 We can simulate this by doing it manually: